If your email marketing isn’t making you money… you’re doing it wrong!

 Yeah, I said it.
 Get over it.

-Contrary to what they say, you should NOT be fixated on click rates in most emails because the goal of your emails should not be conversion.
+Contrary to what they say, you should NOT be fixated on click rates in most emails because the goal of your emails should not be about conversion.

 A conversion focus feels transactional.